Catholic Church in Sichuan: Latter half of the 18th century

 In 1753, the MEP took over responsibility for Catholic mission in Sichuan.
 In 1756, François Pottier, a young priest ordained in Tours just three years ago, arrived in Sichuan, taking charge as provicar of the five or six thousand Catholics dispersed in the province.
 After three years of pastoral visits, he was arrested and tortured, spent a few months in prison in Chongqing.
 In 1767 he was appointed Titular Bishop of Agathopolis and Apostolic Vicar of Szechwan.
 His episcopal consecration on 10 September 1769 took place in Xi'an, the capital of Shaanxi province, where he had to flee during a persecution.
 Having sold his house in Chengdu in 1764, Pottier retired with seven students to a cottage in Fenghuangshan (lit.
 'Phoenix Mountain'), 7 kilometers west of Chengdu.
 His poor school reminded him of the stable in Bethlehem, he called it the "Nativity Seminary".
 In 1770, his school was denounced to the authorities, and the cottage was destroyed.
 A few years later, Bishop Pottier resumed the work of training future priests by founding in 1780 a seminary at Long-ki in the Sichuan-Yunnan border region.
 From 1780 to 1814, forty priests left this seminary and moved to Lo-lang-keou in southern Sichuan shortly after its opening.

 In 1783, Pottier chose Jean-Didier de Saint-Martin as coadjutor and ordained him bishop at Chengdu on 13 June 1784.
 Saint-Martin was imprisoned and then expelled from China the following year, but he managed to return to his post in 1792, the year of Pottier's death.
-He ensured his own succession by taking Louis Gabriel Taurin Dufresse as coadjutor, whom he ordained Bishop of Tabraca in 1800.
+He ensured his own succession by taking Gabriel-Taurin Dufresse as coadjutor, whom he ordained Bishop of Tabraca in 1800.
 This new bishop already had twenty years of experience in Sichuan, where he arrived in 1776.
 His ministry was interrupted by the persecution of 1784.
 Dufresse was imprisoned, brought to Beijing and then exiled to Portuguese Macau and the Spanish Philippines, he secretly returned to Chengdu in 1789 and was put in charge of the Eastern Szechwan and Kweichow missions.
 On the death of Saint-Martin in 1801, he took charge of the entire province.
 Despite the insecurity and multiple setbacks, the Church in Sichuan was then relatively prosperous.
 In 1756 there were 4,000 Catholics and two local priests in the province.
 In 1802, the number increased tenfold with 40,000 Catholics and 16 local priests.
 The pastoral experience accumulated during the 18th century made it possible to establish a general directory of the conditions of Christian life and the ministry of the sacraments.